mssfoobar/docs/docs/40_modules/93_base/01_Getting_Started/2-pre-requisite.md

 ## 2. Keycloak

 This frontend web template requires a functional Keycloak setup prior to deployment.
 Keycloak is an open-source identity and access management solution that provides authentication and authorization services.
-If not, please refer to https://mssfoobar.github.io/docs/docs/category/-manual-keycloak-realm-setup
+If not, please refer to our [quick start guide to Keycloak](../../../category/-quick-start)